Three UMN Morris Students Are Fulbright Finalists

-- Brittany Grady '17 and Autumn Carlson '18 have earned Fulbright U.S. Student Program awards.
+- Brittany Grady '17, Autumn Carlson '18, and Alexa Barta '18) have earned Fulbright U.S. Student Program awards.

 - Grady, an English/German/Medieval Studies triple major, will spend a year in Germany.